latte-central/latte-tutorial/src/latte_tutorial/ch01_front_matter.clj.md

 That's a heavily recommended lecture if you are interested in logic in general, and the $\lambda$-calculus in particular.
-It is also the best source of information the understand the underlying theory of LaTTe.
+It is also the best source of information to understand the underlying theory of LaTTe.
 However it is not a prerequisite for learning and using LaTTe.

 I would also like to thank Yeonathan Sharvit and Hiram Madelaine as well as